elearning-x/certificat-ia/Part_1/1.7/p1_7_1_lab_solutions_variables_en.md

 -   The lower set is the empty set (object `lower_explanatory`),
 -   The potential variable to be removed are obtained as the difference (object `remove`),

 We initialize the set of selected variables (object `selected`) and make our first formula using all selected variables and add the intercept in the last position.
 Using `smf.ols` and using `smf.ols` we get AIC or BIC of the starting model (`current_score`).

 The while loop begins:

 -   for every variable (for loop) to be removed we make a regression modeling with the current set of variables minus that candidate variable.
-We constuct a list of triplet `score` (AIC/BIC) sign (always &ldquo;-&rdquo;
-    as we are doing backward selection) and candidate variable to remove from the current model.
+We constuct a list of triplet `score` (AIC/BIC) sign (always "-" as we are doing backward selection) and candidate variable to remove from the current model.

 -   at the end of the for loop , we sort all the list of triplet using score and if the best triplet have a `score` better than `current_score` we update `remove` `selected` and `current_score`, if not we break the while loop.

 At the end we fit the current model and return it.

 ```{code-cell} python
 def olsbackward(data, start, crit="aic", verbose=False):